Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Conclusion and Future Works

 \section{\textbf{Conclusion and Future Works}}

-We propose a fully-convolutional GAN-based SuRGe that generates visually attractive $4$x super-resolution images with minute details.
-SuRGe highlights the need for diversely informative feature preservation and their combination in a learnable fashion in super-resolution task.
-Further, possibly for the first time SuRGe successfully applies divergence measures such as GW as loss functions in the super-resolution context.
-Moreover, SuRGe demonstrates how the choices of kernel size, normalization methods, and the location and strategy of up-scaling impact the quality of the generated SR output.
-Furthermore, the commendable performance of SuRGe comes at a smaller model (in compariosn to GAN-based SR methods) with a low inference time, as shown in \ref{app:sec:additionalResults}.
-The use of divergence measures though considerably improves the performance of SuRGe they may also fall prey to noise present in the images, somewhat compromising the robustness in the process.
-This may be mitigated in the future by either exploring the applicability of robust divergence measures \cite{he2003generalized} or incorporating remedial techniques like median of means \cite{GuillaumeMom2020}.
-Moreover, the currently proposed architecture is tailored for 4x super-resolution as that is the most common and widely popular variant of the task.
-Generalizing the proposed model to a $r$x super-resolution where $r$ is even, likely will not pose a significant challenge, though additional correction of up-sampled output may be required with increasing $r$.
-However, the case may become even more complicated if $r$ becomes odd.
-A potential remedy can be in the form of a robust and adaptive up-sampling strategy that will incur minimal distortion and preferably operate in a self-correcting mode to enable a better super-resolution output.
+In this study, we propose a fully-convolutional GAN-based method called SuRGe that generates visually attractive $4$x super-resolution images with minute details.
+In essence, SuRGe stresses the need for diverse informative feature preservation and their combination in a learnable fashion in the super-resolution task.
+Further, possibly for the first time, SuRGe considers the importance of aligning the distributions of SR and HR by successfully applying a suitable divergence measure, such as GW, as a loss function in the super-resolution context.
+Moreover, SuRGe demonstrates how the key architectural choices, such as kernel size, normalization methods, and the location and strategy of up-scaling, altogether impact the quality of the generated SR output.
+Such judicious use of intuition-driven heuristics allows SuRGe to achieve a commendable performance with a smaller model and consequently a lower inference time in comparison to typical GAN-based SR methods (see Section \ref{app:sec:additionalResults} in Appendix for details).